azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 ![stage Dev](/media/2021/09/react_devops_demo28.png)

-Let’s click on “Add an artifact”.
+Let’s click on “Add an artifacts”.
 Then choose your pipeline and the artifact that was generated when you ran the pipeline.
 Once you select the artifact, click the “Add” button

 ![Add an artifact](/media/2021/09/react_devops_demo29.png)